CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### 7. Dragon's Tower

-This tower was previously the dwelling of a human wizard who perished while combating the ash zombies that overran Thundertree three decades ago.
+This tower was previously the dwelling of a human wizard who perished while combating the ash zombies that overran Lumgrove three decades ago.

 ```
 Atop the hill, you find a round tower with an attached cottage, although half of the tower's roof is missing.
 A door provides access to the cottage, and numerous arrow-slit windows are visible in the tower.
 You notice a peculiar stillness in the area, coupled with an unusual, acrid odor in the air.